opendocsg/slw-judgments-backfill/2013_SGHC_219/report.md

 51     In this regard, counsel for the defendant referred me to _Edwards Jason Glenn v Australia and_

-_New Zealand Banking Group Ltd_ [2012] SGHC 61. [note: 37] In that case, Tay Yong Kwang J interpreted a provision in a loan facility (also granted by the defendant in these proceedings) worded in identical terms to cl 16 of the Facility Letter.
+_New Zealand Banking Group Ltd_ <span class="citation">[2012] SGHC 61</span>. [note: 37] In that case, Tay Yong Kwang J interpreted a provision in a loan facility (also granted by the defendant in these proceedings) worded in identical terms to cl 16 of the Facility Letter.
 Tay J accepted the bank’s contention that “clause 16 [was] there _to eliminate ANZ’s foreign exchange risk_ resulting primarily from a depreciation of the currency of the security against the different currency or currencies of the outstanding loan” [emphasis added].
 I was of the same view.

 52     At trial, the plaintiff purported to demonstrate that its own commercial interests depended on